All Around Austin

 Barrow Brewing Company

-Throughout the season, find live music on Fridays, Saturdays and Sundays with an occasional movie night thrown in for families.
-The newly opened Silo Bar expands its outdoor serving capacity and find a large covered area with single group tables.
-Also find trailers flanking the biergarten area.
+Throughout the season, find live music on Friday, Saturday and Sunday, with an occasional movie night thrown in for families.
+The Silo Bar expands its outdoor serving capacity.
+Guests will find a large covered area with single group tables and food trailers flanking the Biergarten area.

 Happy Pizza Company